Common Career Mistakes and How to Avoid Them

 Stagnation

-How Do You Stay Competitive?
+How Can You Keep Your Competitive?

-- Transferable Skill Set Development: Spending time into developing skills needed by other fields.
+- Transferable Skill Set Development: Spending time into developing skills needed by other connected fields.

 Negativity

-- Concentrate on sustainability: See how you can contribute to sustainability through your work.
+- Be aware of sustainability: See how you can contribute to sustainability through your work.

 Overcommitting Workload

-Reduce stress by:
+Reduce stress through:

 - Practicing Time Management Techniques